TABLE OF CONTENTS

 - Limited Adaptability: Retraining is often necessary for new languages, accents, or domains, reducing flexibility.

-The hybrid approach laid the foundation for modern ASR systems, but its reliance on complex, multi-component pipelines limits its accuracy and adaptability.
-While effective in controlled environments, it faces challenges in real-world scenarios, paving the way for more streamlined solutions like end-to-end deep learning approaches.
+In summary, the hybrid approach revolutionized modern ASR systems but is constrained by its reliance on complex, multi-component pipelines, which hinder both accuracy and adaptability.
+While effective in controlled environments, it struggles in real-world scenarios, highlighting the need for more streamlined solutions such as end-to-end deep learning models.

 2. End-to-End Deep Learning Approach